MGWXP/priv/modules/10_regression-suite.md

 ## Prompt

 Execute the full regression test suite using `pytest`.
-Ensure coverage meets the target specified in `execution-budget.yaml` and report results.
+Parse the output to determine success or failure and return the summary.
+If any tests fail, trigger the appropriate fix cycle before proceeding.
+Integrate with Observability and DiffAnalyzer modules to run automatically after risky changes or major refactors.